This journal belongs to Mireya.

 I’m inspired by…

-Not in this order but James Victore and Frida Kahlo.
+Everyone– James Victore and Frida Kahlo.
 Her life…her pain is right there on the canvas.
 It’s so fascinating to learn how an artist conveys emotion.
-Raphael’s School of Athens reminds me of my our wonderful world of ideas.
+Raphael’s School of Athens reminds me of a wonderful world of ideas.
 Eric Carle’s collage art is amazing!
 The fact that his genius Hungry Caterpillar came about from punching holes in a paper is crazy.
 There are tons more..I’m inspired by the notion that art comes from anywhere and anyplace.
 I get obsessed with songs.
 I want to know who wrote them and why.
 I Just read about the artist Tracy Emin.
 She said, “If I was to make art, it couldn’t be about the f***** picture, it had to be about where it was really coming from.”
 There’s lots of hand lettering artists too.
 The more I surround myself with artists, the more I realize I am one.

 Something fun and interesting about me…